59A-4.103: Licensure, Administration and Fiscal Management

 Fire Prevention, Fire Protection, and Life Safety, Systems Failure and External Emergency Communications.

 (1) Each nursing home licensee must provide fire protection through the elimination of fire hazards.
-All portions of the facility must comply with the requirements of Chapter 633.022 of the Florida Statutes for an Existing Health Care Occupancy.
+All portions of the existing facility must comply with the requirements of the National Fire Protection Association (NFPA) Life Safety Code 101 for Existing Health Care Occupancy, as adopted by the State Fire Marshal and incorporated by reference and obtainable from the National Fire Protection Association, 1 Batterymarch Park, P. O. Box 9101, Quincy, Massachusetts, 02269-9101.

-(2) All fires or explosions must be reported immediately to the local fire inspection authority and the Agency’s Office of Plans and Construction at (850)412-4477 or by fax at (850)922-6483.
-Upon notification, the Agency may investigate the cause, origin, and circumstances of the fire or explosion.
-To facilitate this investigation, the nursing home licensee must complete the form “Fire Incident Report,” AHCA Form 3500-0031, September 2006, incorporated herein by reference and available by mail from the Agency’s Office of Plans and Construction or accessible from the Agency’s web site at: ahca.myflorida.com/MCHQ/Plans/index.shtml#forms.
-This written report must be sent to the Agency’s Office of Plans and Construction at 2727 Mahan Drive, MS #24, Tallahassee, Florida 32308, within seven days of the occurrence.
+(2) All fires or explosions must be reported to the Agency’s Office of Plans and Construction, 2727 Mahan Drive, MS # 24, Tallahassee, Florida 32308, within seven days of the occurrence.
+Upon notification and in accordance with NFPA 1, Fire Prevention Code, the Agency must investigate the cause, origin, and circumstances of the fire or explosion.
+To facilitate this investigation, the nursing home licensee must complete the form “Fire Incident Report,” AHCA Form 3500-0031, September 2006, incorporated herein by reference and available by mail from the Agency’s Office of Plans and Construction or accessible from the Agency’s web site at ahca.myflorida.com/MCHQ/Plans/index.shtml#forms.

-(3) If a system failure of the fire alarm system, smoke detection system, or sprinkler system occurs, the following actions must be taken by the licensee:
+(3) In accordance with NFPA 101, Life Safety Code, if a system failure of the fire alarm system, smoke detection system, or sprinkler system occurs, the following actions must be taken by the licensee:

 (a) Notify the local fire department and document instructions.